jay-ford/CS-499-Capstone/README.md

 ## Final ePortfolio

-The completed ePortfolio showcases the original artifact, Milestone One Code Review, all three enhancement categories, the final artifact, and the professional competencies demonstrated throughout the CS 499 Computer Science Capstone.
+The completed ePortfolio showcases the original artifact, Informal Code Review, all three enhancement categories, the final artifact, and the professional competencies demonstrated throughout the CS 499 Computer Science Capstone.

 Additional documentation, enhancement narratives, source code, and project artifacts are included throughout this repository.